botter-workshop/sequelize-handlers/README.md

 This command will install all the modules necessary to run the example.

 ```
-npm install express body-parser sequelize sequelize-handlers
+npm install express body-parser sqlite3 sequelize sequelize-handlers
 ```

-Below is the simplest example of an Express application that sets up a Sequelize model and adds all RESTful routes for it.
+Below is a basic example of an Express application that sets up a Sequelize model and adds all RESTful routes for it.

 ```